 A gaming laptop might be perfect for producing some types of music but not others.
-For example, if you love drum-heavy hip hop beats with high-powered synths, then a laptop will do just fine for producing that kind of hip hop track.
+For example, if you love drum-heavy hip-hop beats with high-powered synths, then a laptop will do just fine for producing that kind of hip-hop tracks.

 However, if your favorite genre is acoustic guitar ballads or indie rock songs with lots of natural instruments, then you’ll want to invest in a desktop computer instead so that your sound is coming through crisp and clear.

 So now that we know why it could be important to use a gaming PC (or any other desktop computer) over a laptop when producing music and what the differences between the two are, let’s take a look at how to get started with your new setup.

 We recommend starting by reading our article “What Equipment Do I Need To Produce Music?” which will give you an idea of what tools you’ll need whether it’s a laptop or desktop computer.
 If it’s a gaming PC,